 With zipBoard, architects can create tasks and assign them to team members, ensuring that every stakeholder is aware of their tasks and due dates.

-zipBoard allows architects to organize their design reviews in phases.
-The web-based platform helps them create project timelines, set milestones, and monitor progress.
-These enables architects stay organized, improve turnarounds, and keep projects on track, regardless of geographical location.
+These enable architects to stay organized, improve turnarounds, and keep projects on track, regardless of geographical location.

 Want to see how this works?
-Try zipBoard for free.

-Can architects work remotely?
+Can architects work from home?

 Start your free trial or book a demo today for a personalized walkthrough.